Courses

 Are there other dates available?

-We’re planning to run a weekend bootcamp on September 20–21 & September 27–28 and a weekday bootcamp on Monday to Thursday, October 6–9, but are hoping to also run an earlier program in late August or early September; so it’s better to get your application in as soon as possible.
-We may also run additional dates in October.
-We ask on the application form about other dates you are available, in case we have demand and staff capacity to run further cohorts.
+We ask on the application form about other dates you are available (especially in January 2026), in case we have demand and staff capacity to run further cohorts.
 We can’t make any promises here though.
 And we’re not yet sure if it will run again afterwards; if you’re interested, best to apply now.